 Elvis was the sound track to my life throughout my teenage years.
-So many of the things I did for the first time---going on a date---kissing a girl---driving a car---I did with Elvis in the background.
+So many of the things I did for the first time - going on a date - kissing a girl - driving a car - I did with Elvis in the background.

 I first heard Elvis Presley back in the early fifties.
 His style to me was definitely rockabilly.
-When I heard his first big song in 1954 called "That's All Right(mama)" and seen a picture of him, I was ready for my first ducktail haircut.
+When I heard his first big song in 1954 called "That's All Right(mama)" and saw a picture of him, I was ready for my first ducktail haircut.

 Elvis' songs were the coolest I'd ever heard and it wasn't long before I even tried to dress like him.
 Pin-stripped & tear drop pattern shirts, flashy sparkle shirts, loud colors, and pants that were so tight at the ankles they nearly cut off the blood circulation.